drobie22/RSS-Reborn-Installer/.github/ISSUE_TEMPLATE/bug_report.md

 Please see Repo home page for instructions on how to find your latest log.

 **Add Label**
 Please add a label to best categorize your issue.
-Default is `Bug`
+Default is `Bug`.